ARGOeu/argodoc/content/guides/installation.md

     gpgcheck=0
     enabled=1

-### Sync Components and Consumer Service
+### Before proceeding

-First of all install the ca_bundle meta-rpm with the following command:
+Install the `ca-policy-egi-core` meta-rpm with the following command:

     # yum install ca-policy-egi-core